Your Guide to Moving to Edmonton

 In terms of housing affordability, Edmonton real estate prices are usually more affordable than in Calgary.
 This means that Edmonton is a great option for young professionals and families.

 On top of affordability, Edmonton’s cultural scene, festivals, and community spirit make it an appealing place to raise a family.
+While it shares similarities with its counterpart Calgary, Edmonton has its own distinct identity, offering a wealth of experiences and opportunities for residents and visitors alike.

-2. what is the weather like in Edmonton, alberta?
+2. what is the weather like in Edmonton, Alberta?

 Edmonton has a humid continental climate with cold, snowy winters and warm summers.
 The city experiences significant seasonal variations in temperature, with average daily high temperatures ranging from -9°C (16°F) in January to 23°C (73°F) in July.